 On the other side of things, I still can’t believe that it has been six months!
 The days went really fast!
 I met awesome people along the way, and more Filipinos.
-I just hope that my day offa were longer to explore further the other places exciting to see here in Ireland.
+I just hope that my day offs were longer to explore further other exciting places to see here in Ireland.
 My place of work is great!
 Good workmates, although the start wasn’t that good.
 But all is well now.
 Fellow nurses from other countries that have been really patient with my transition.
 I can’t complain!
 Life is good!

 I’m still processing my work permit though, which is a roadblock to my visa application for UK and Schengen countries.
 Yes, I plan to visit the sister in England and perhaps visit Eiffel and try some marijuana in the streets of Amsterdam in September!
 Kilig! ☺️.
 So Abz, I’ll see you soon!